-My research not only confirmed the location as a campsite.
+My research not only confirmed the location as a campsite (and later in 2022 as a Forest therapy Base).
 Moreover, it turned up several Japanese language blogs and social media posts about the cherry blossoms on the grounds.
 What I couldn’t find information for online at the time though was whether or not the grounds of the campsite are only for paying guests.
 Fast forward a few days to March 31st and I intrepidly pulled into the car park of Sun Amenity, still unsure whether or not it is permitted.
 I was half expecting someone to come down from the office and tell me that it wasn’t permitted to park there.

 However, after exploring the site I can confirm that there is a large section of the grounds that are open to the public (between 8.30 am and 5 pm).
 Moreover, it is the area with the stunning cherry blossoms and bluebells.
 The campsite is actually only a small part of the park.
 They have it clearly marked where is for paying guests and where is for the general public.
 Thankfully many of the facilities fall within the public area.
 They include toilets, vending machines and even a little shop, pictured above.

 Kitamoto Cherry Blossoms